Skip to main content

 Agent Types

 Agents you build for your specific needs.
-Location: agents/my-agent/agent.yaml Example: Company enricher, data processor, report generator
+Location: agents/user/my-agent/ Example: Company enricher, data processor, report generator

-Ready-made agents provided by Conductor.
+Ready-made agents for common workflows.
 Location: Built-in, reference by name Available:

 • scraper - Web scraping